jacksoncharles/serverless-qa-template-api/README.md

 A template for a forum microservice.

-A robust solution with common functionality including pagination and global secondary indexes for retrieiving by user, thread or primayr key.
+A robust solution with common functionality including pagination and global secondary indexes for retrieiving by user, thread or unique key.
 And is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html).

 Designed to be implemented as part of a distributed solution.